 Occupies a unique spot in the heart of the Pennine countryside.
 More importantly, it is the longest canal tunnel in Britain and makes a perfect family day out in Yorkshire.

 Kirklees Light Railway

-Come along and take a 50-minute steam-hauled return trip along our 4 miles of 15" narrow gauge railway.
-Our large visitor centre offers facilities for the whole family, including a café, souvenir shop, a new adventure playground, an indoor play area and a miniature railway.
+Come along and take a 50 minute steam hauled return trip along 4 miles of 15" narrow gauge railway.
+The large visitor centre offers facilities for the whole family, including a new adventure playground, indoor play area and a miniature railway.

 Middleton Railway (13 miles)

 The oldest working railway in the world.
 A working Accredited Museum of standard gauge industrial steam and diesel locomotives.
 In the modern Engine House learn how Leeds made more locomotives than any other city or town in England.
 Complete your visit with a ride on the train to where the Middleton Coal Mines once were.

 Shipley Glen Cable Tramway (14 miles)